erdg/lol-picolisp/EXPLAIN.md

       X Y DX DY )
 -> p-rectangle
 ```
 `typ!` is a macro-writing macro.
-Behold the awe-inspiring nested macros in the definition! :exploding_head: `typ!` calls expand into `de` call that is itself a `macro` that, when called, will expand into a plambda form with all the variable slots filled in.
+Behold the awe-inspiring nested macros in the definition! :exploding_head: `typ!` calls expand into a `de` call that is itself a `macro` that, when called, will expand into a plambda form with all the variable slots filled in.
 This becomes clear when we look at the expansion of the above `(typ! p-rectangle ...)` call.
 ```
 # 'typ!' expansion
+: (pretty p-rectangle)
-   (de p-rectangle (X Y DX DY)
+-> ((X Y DX DY)
       (macro!
          (let [X  _ X      # coords
                Y  _ Y